Red Riding Hood (2011)

 Written by: David Johnson

 Starring: Amanda Seyfried, Billy Burke, Gary Oldman, Julie Christie, Lukas Haas, Max Irons, Shiloh Fernandez, Virginia Madsen

-Although there’ s already been A Company Of Wolves, the fairy tale of Little Red Riding Hood is so rich in symbolism and metaphor, not to mention potential horror, that it could easily use a somewhat closer film adaptation.
-Red Riding Hood certainly succeeds visually, with Mandy Walker’s gorgeous photography really evoking a sense of a fairy tale world-there’s a really early shot of two children in a garden which is one of the most beautiful shots I’ve seen in ages.
+Although there’s already been the very fine A Company Of Wolves, the fairy tale of Little Red Riding Hood is so rich in symbolism and metaphor, not to mention potential horror, that it could easily use a somewhat closer film adaptation.
+Red Riding Hood certainly succeeds visually, with Mandy Walker’s gorgeous photography really evoking a sense of a fairy tale world.
+There’s a really early shot of two children in a garden which is one of the most beautiful shots I’ve seen in ages.
 The script vies between being a toned-down werewolf horror movie with a typically poor CG creature, a fairly gripping mystery which at least kept me in surprise, and, unfortunately, a sub-Twilight love triangle, replete with some really atrocious dialogue.
 Gary Oldman clearly relishes a chance to chew the scenery as Father Solomon, but Amanda Seyfried is her usual doe-eyed, constantly surprised self, and the two males vying for her attention seem to be competing to see who can give the worst, blandest performance.
-Despite this, Red Riding Hood does hold the attention, aided by an anachronistic but quite effective, atmospheric score by Alex Heffes and Brian Reitzell, it kept me guessing as to it’s outcome which has got to be a good thing, and climaxes with a rather effective enacting of the original fairy tale.
+Despite this, Red Riding Hood does hold the attention, aided by an anachronistic but quite effective, atmospheric score by Alex Heffes and Brian Reitzell.
+It kept me guessing as to its outcome which has got to be a good thing, and climaxes with a rather effective enacting of the original fairy tale.
 Not great, but nowhere near as bad as you’ve been led to believe.